The Quiver: History

-Teignmouth Shore says that when he became editor of the magazine in 1863 "it was a penny weekly publication, and four or five of these weekly numbers were bound up into a monthly part and sold for sixpence."
-However, the circulation of the weekly editions was declining and the monthly edition increasing, which led Teignmouth proposing that they publish a monthly edition that was not merely bound up weekly editions..
-The publishers agreed and in 1865 the monthly magazine became a separate entity rather collating the weekly edition.
+Teignmouth Shore says that when he became editor of the magazine in 1863, "it was a penny weekly publication, and four or five of these weekly numbers were bound up into a monthly part and sold for sixpence."
+However, the circulation of the weekly editions was declining and the monthly edition increasing, which led Teignmouth to propose that they publish a monthly edition that was not merely bound up weekly editions.
+The publishers agreed, and in 1865, the monthly magazine became a separate entity rather than collating the weekly edition.
 It was priced at sixpence an issue.
 However, they continued to publish a penny weekly edition until September 1879.

-The magazine was still priced at sixpence in 1902, and must have had a large circulation as the advertising rate was £6 for one eight of a page.
-(Note: By comparison, Pearson's Magazine, another sixpenny monthly family magazine, with a circulation of over 200,000, had an advertising rate of £5 for one eight of a page.)
+The magazine was still priced at sixpence in 1902, and must have had a large circulation as the advertising rate was £6 for one eighth of a page.
+(Note: By comparison, Pearson's Magazine, another sixpenny monthly family magazine, with a circulation of over 200,000, had an advertising rate of £5 for one eighth of a page.)

 On occasion, The Quiver featured poetry.
 Both Janet Hamilton and Emily Chubbuck (under her pseudonym "Fanny Forester") published in the magazine.

 Notable contributors

-The Quiver drew in a number of notable contributors, especially during its high period in the nineteenth century:
+The Quiver drew in several notable contributors, especially during its high period in the nineteenth century: